41 Important Neuroscience Terms For Teachers

 Short-Term Memory (working memory)

 This memory can hold and manipulate information for use in the immediate future.
 Information is only held in working memory for about a minute.
-The working memory span of the mature brain (less in children) is approximately 7-9 chunks of data
+The working memory span of the mature brain (less in children) is approximately 7-9 chunks of data.
+You can read more about teaching around the way short and long-term memory work here via the Cognitive Load Theory.

 These gaps between nerve endings are where neurotransmitters like dopamine carry information across the space separating the axon extensions of one neuron from the dendrite that leads to the next neuron in the pathway.
 Before and after crossing the synapse as a chemical message, information is carried in an electrical state when it travels down the nerve.